Killing of Manuel Ellis: Persons involved

 Manuel Ellis was a 33-year-old African American musician with two children.
 Ellis's family has said that Ellis struggled with methamphetamine addiction and mental health issues such as depression and schizophrenia.
-On the night of Ellis's death, he had played drums at his church, Last Day Ministries, then happily called his mother, brother and sister.
+On the night of Ellis's death, he had played drums at his church, Last Day Ministries, then called his mother, brother and sister.
 After church, Ellis spent time with his landlord and her husband, then walked to a convenience store to buy food.

 Three officers were criminally charged with regard to Ellis's death.
 They are: